uraimo/buildSwiftOnARM/README.md

 ## Usage

-When using the Swift Package Manager on one of these boards, that usually have limited memory/cpu, you'll need to use the new `-j` option to reduce the number of threads spawned by the tool and be able to compile (this option will be officially available in a future release of SPM).
+When using the Swift Package Manager on one of these boards, that usually have limited memory/cpu, you'll need to use the new `-j` option to reduce the number of threads spawned by the tool and be able to compile.
 For example, when building an SPM project most of the times we'll limit the number of jobs to one:

 ```